-- There are many fishing marks where it is possible to get cut off by the tide – fishing from a rock mark can see water rush in behind anglers, and the same can happen on big open beaches as well.
+- There are many fishing marks where it is possible to get cut off by the tide – fishing from a rock mark can see water rush in behind anglers, and the same can happen on big open beaches.
 Always research a mark before hand (visit it if possible) and always keep an eye on the tide.
-Many anglers have become engrossed in fishing to the extent that they have lost track of the tide and found themselves cut off and in trouble.
+Many anglers have become engrossed in fishing to the extent that they have lost track of the tide and found themselves cut off and in serious trouble.

 - Be aware of the difference that spring and neap tides have on a mark.
 A rock mark that is exposed and can be fished from on a neap tide can be completely submerged on a bigger spring tide.

 - Beaches in some areas can be just as dangerous as rock marks.
 In places where there is a strong tidal flow the distance between the high tide and low tide points can be very far indeed.
 In some beaches around the Severn there can be a distance of a mile between the high and low tide marks, and the tide can come in with frightening speed, potentially faster than an angler can retreat with all their fishing gear.
 Anyone fishing or bait collecting on beaches such as these should be extremely careful, stick to areas which are commonly used for fishing and obey all signs giving information about areas of the beach which may be dangerous.